keonik/dev-portfolio/content/blog/upgrade-from-react-16-to-17.md

 ## New Release

 As with any major release there are typically breaking changes.
-Although the changelog for React states ["No New Features"](https://reactjs.org/blog/2020/10/20/react-v17.html#no-new-features) there are a [few](https://github.com/facebook/react/blob/master/CHANGELOG.md#1701-october-22-2020).
+Although the change log for React states ["No New Features"](https://reactjs.org/blog/2020/10/20/react-v17.html#no-new-features) there are a [few](https://github.com/facebook/react/blob/master/CHANGELOG.md#1701-october-22-2020).
 The TLDR for this is a preparation for the next version to resolve many issues they forsee in migration to the new major version.
 I'm going to highlight some changes with React and [Create React App](https://create-react-app.dev/) that will clean up code and increase some efficiency

 ### JSX transform